Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Company Creation Leave

-If you work part-time, you are automatically reinstated full-time while on maternity leave.
+If you work part-time, you are automatically reinstated full-time during your maternity leave.

-You can absence permissions, if service requirements allow it, from the beginning ofe month of pregnancy, up to one hour per day.
+You can benefit of absence authorizations, if the service requirements allow, from the beginning of 3e month of pregnancy, up to one hour per day.

-You may also be granted leave of absence, if operational requirements permit, to attend the delivery preparation sessions and mandatory medical examinations.
+You may also be granted leave of absence, if operational requirements permit, to attend childbirth preparation sessions and mandatory medical examinations.

 You are re-employed on your previous job to the extent permitted by the service.
 If this is not possible, you are given priority to be re-employed on a similar job with equivalent pay.